Leon-CYL/CS-1332/README.md

 ## Description:

-> This is an online a data structure and algorithm course that I took at edX which is offer by
+> This is an online data structure and algorithm course that I took at edX which is offer by
 > Georgia Institute of Technology.
 All of my implementation of the data structures and algorithm can
 > be found in the Assignment folder and all of my certificates can be found in the certificate folder.